chameleon10712/notes/computer-architecture/hazards.rst

 Name dependence

-- can also be removed by renaming
+- can be removed by renaming

 .. code:: py